Skip to main content

 The data gap problem

-MiniMax M2.7's 24 overall score doesn't tell the full story.
+MiniMax M2.7's current overall score still does not tell the full story.
 BenchLM.ai's ranking methodology requires breadth of benchmark coverage to produce a reliable overall score.
-With only 10 benchmarks — all concentrated in coding and agentic tasks — the 24 reflects data sparsity, not necessarily model quality.
+MiniMax has a much better coding row than its general-purpose confidence level suggests.

 On the benchmarks that do exist, M2.7 is competitive with or better than GPT-5.4 mini.
 SWE-bench Pro 56.22 and Terminal-Bench 57 are strong numbers.
 But without GPQA, HLE, AIME, MMMU-Pro, or instruction-following scores, it's impossible to rank M2.7 fairly against models with full coverage.